 Preparing for an AI-Enhanced Future at Charles Sturt University.

-The first-tier Foundational Critical AI Literacies professional development program will be available soon and is designed to equip staff with the critical knowledge, skills, and mindset to thrive in an AI-transformed educational landscape.
-This program reflects Charles Sturt University’s commitment to supporting thoughtful and informed engagement with AI across teaching, learning, research, and professional services.
+This will equip staff with the knowledge and skills to thrive in an AI-transformed educational landscape, reflecting Charles Sturt University’s commitment to informed and thoughtful engagement with AI across teaching, learning, research, and professional services.

 This program helps you: